 “We organized a meeting that started with our friends at Plant, (an indoor farming facility on Chicago’s South Side),” says Pollack.
 “From there, we started bringing on additional vendors outside of Plant.”

-By the time of this blog post, Closed Loop Farm’s online ordering system was offering products from around 20 local vendors, including Windy City Mushrooms, Backyard Fresh Farms, and Catalpa Grove Farm.
+Soon, Closed Loop Farm’s online ordering system was offering products from around 20 local vendors, including Windy City Mushrooms, Wilder Fields, and Catalpa Grove Farm.
 The variety allows customers to do all their shopping for organic, fresh, and/or local food in one place, while producers get to pool delivery resources to a shared customer base.

 Determine which e-commerce platform works best for you